harpiats/harpiats.github.io/src/content/docs/guides/tasks-and-jobs.md

 ---
 title: Tasks and Jobs
-description: A guide in my new Starlight docs site.
+description: A guide about cron jobs and scheduled tasks.
 ---

 Harpia allows you to run background tasks and schedule recurring jobs using the `cron` library.
 These tasks live in the `app/tasks` directory and can be created quickly using the scaffold command: